-The Council had adopted and implemented a Corporate Risk Management Strategy, which incorporates the identification and management of existing risks to the achievement of corporate objectives in accordance with recognised standards of control assurance.
-A Corporate Risk Register is in place and is monitored and regularly reviewed, combined with action planning for risks identified.
+The Council had reviewed its Corporate Risk Management Strategy, which incorporates the identification and management of existing risks to the achievement of corporate objectives in accordance with recognised standards of control assurance.
+A

+Corporate Risk Register is in place and is monitored and regularly reviewed, combined with action planning for risks identified.
 Appropriate employees have been trained in the assessment, management and monitoring of risks.